SHOOT – On The Frontier

 On The Frontier

 “I just fancied singing my own songs and composing them on the piano”: that’s how, in Jim McCarty‘s words, this band came to be once the drummer had left RENAISSANCE in the middle of sessions for their second album.
-Moving to the front, he secured a solid ensemble to flesh out those compositions, with ex-RAW MATERIAL guitarist Dave Greene and MANFRED MANN CHAPTER THREE drummer Craig Collinge opening it all to improvisational possibilities, yet the enterprise proved to be short-lived.
-The band’s only LP may have sunk without a trace – to debut on CD here – only that trace was always there.
+Moving to the front as a singer, he secured a solid ensemble to flesh out those compositions, with ex-RAW MATERIAL guitarist Dave Greene and MANFRED MANN CHAPTER THREE drummer Craig Collinge opening it all to improvisational possibilities, yet the enterprise proved to be short-lived.
+The band’s only LP may have sunk without a trace – only that trace was always there as a missing link in the great melodicist’s chain of timeless tunes.

-Jim’s former group would cover the title piece of “On The Frontier” a few months down the line, but there’s a charged urgency to the ivories-driven original to send ripples across the tracks and veer away before voices elevate the country-tinctured “Midnight Train” above the painstakingly textured surface of the record – best felt on “Sepia Sister” which, in its grand understatement, could shine on McCarty’s next venture, ILLUSION.
+Jim’s former group would cover the title piece of “On The Frontier” a few months down the line, but there’s a charged urgency to the ivories-driven original to send ripples across the tracks and veer away before voices, and Graham Preskett’s violin. elevate the country-tinctured “Midnight Train” above the painstakingly textured surface of the record – best felt on “Sepia Sister” which, in its grand understatement, could shine on McCarty’s next venture, ILLUSION.
 In a SHOOT context, though, the momentum-gaining “Living Blind” unfolds as a demonstration of the band’s jazzy edge, from electric keyboard strokes to the shards of brass that are also sprinkled over Greene’s acid-kissed six strings to add a touch of psychedelic delight to “The Neon Life” whose previously unreleased live-on-radio version extended it to highlight the collective’s interplay and vocal harmonies.

 Category(s): Reissues